A terp for Choquequirao

 Think it's too exotic?
 Well, the Frisian Bouwe Vrijburg set up the dairy farm 'Friesche Terp' in Pengalengan near Bandung in the Dutch-Indies, now Indonesia, in '30s of the last century.

-PS: If you wanna know how a terp is and should be constructed, read here our blog post with the first manual ever how to make a terp in only 12 steps.
+PS: If you wanna know how a terp is and should be constructed, read here the first manual ever how to make a terp, in only 12 steps.

 PS: Maybe we should give Nynke-Rixt a bit more credit, because raised fields and terps were common in inundated parts of pre-Columbian Amazonia and have also been found in the coastal swamps of Suriname and the Guyanas.